wcjohnson/redux-components/README.md

 - Mixins.
 - Lifecycle methods.
 - Dynamic mounting and unmounting of state subtrees.
-- Designed using pure reducers, written against the public Redux API, and no middleware.
+- A system designed using pure reducers, written against the public Redux API, that uses no middleware.
 This means full compatibility with other Redux middlewares, reducers, enhancers, etc.

 Please see [the GitBook docs](https://wcjohnson.gitbooks.io/redux-components/content/) for much more information.